approov/shipfast-api-protection/README.md

-Although it is possible for ShipFast to develop a suitable solution themselves, this requires sophisticated mobile device and cloud server security knowledge and experience, incredibly creating and persevering penetration testing, the ability to analyse, identify and adapt vulnerabilities yesterday, and a great deal of time
+Although it is possible for ShipFast to develop a suitable solution themselves, this requires sophisticated mobile device and cloud server security knowledge and experience, incredible creative and persevering penetration testing, the ability to analyse, identify and adapt vulnerabilities yesterday, and a great deal of time
 (I hear [flux capacitors](http://backtothefuture.wikia.com/wiki/Flux_capacitor)